NachtRaveVL/Simple-SolarTracker-Arduino/README.md

     * Minimal UI mode, which saves on compiled sketch size through optimized code stripping at the cost of having to modify/re-upload a new sketch to change most system settings (or to change system object structure).
     * Full UI mode, which uses large amounts of Flash space available on modern MCUs to provide everything all at once, with only major system (or static linked component) changes requiring a sketch modify/re-upload.
 * Actuator & Sensor pins can be multiplexed or expanded along with any control input pins through 8/16-bit i2c expanders for pin-limited controllers.
-* Library data can be built into onboard Flash or exported onto external storage to additionally save on compiled sketch size.

 Made primarily for Arduino microcontrollers / build environments, but should work with PlatformIO, Espressif, Teensy, STM32, Pico, and others - although one might experience turbulence until the bug reports get ironed out.